 "It's clear that concerted selling is happening on the FII front,'' said Arun Kejriwal, director, KRIS, an investment advisory firm.
 If this trend continues, the sensex could slide further, and at a fast clip, institutional dealers said.

-most sessions, late selling pulled it down to a negative close.
+Market players also pointed out that since Diwali Day, at every high, investors are coming in to book profits.
+As a result, even if the index opened strong, in most sessions, late selling pulled it down to a negative close.
 For example, on Friday, the index opened about 100 points higher, rallied over 300 points in early trades but after some hectic late selling crashed over 550 points from its intraday high.
 It finally settled 156 points, or 1%, off.
 Last week, in each of the five trading sessions, the sensex closed lower than its previous close.

 "There could be some small bounceback from here but the correction will resume soon,'' head of dealing at a domestic broking house said.
 "Things have reversed now.
 A few weeks ago, (the indices) used to close higher even if there were weak opening,'' said Kejriwal.